CS559/559Theme/readme.md

 - visual_summary - uses a format for talks/videos where everything has a place for a thumbnail and links to the various assets are shown

 New Page Variables

+- resourcethumb - allows you to give a thumbnail that is a page resource/ this is resized (based on videosize)

 Known bugs / missing features:
 - it might be better to make this separate / different from my home page, since they have different uses/needs